UbiquityRobotics/learn/support/firmware_upgrade.md

 ### First Prevent The motor_node From Talking to the MCB

-There are now two ways to prevent the ROS motor_node from constand query and commands to the MCB board over the serial connection.
+There are now two ways to prevent the ROS motor_node from constant queries and commands to the MCB board over the serial connection.
 For a standard Magni configuration it is best to completely stop the Ubiquity Software and then do the firmware upgrade.
 As of our motor_node available as of April 2021 you can also do a new method that does not shutdown everything but only impacts the motor node by a disable or relinquish of the serial port to allow direct serial control which in this case would be for the firmware upgrade.
 We suggest for a standard Magni use the full system stop.

-#### Full Stop Of the Magni Software If Best Method
+#### Full Stop Of the Magni Software Is The Best Method

 The following command fully stops standard Magni software but may not fully stop other configurations for some new Magni applications to be announced in 2021